Perfecting your technique and form will keep you injury free.

-I’ve been training clients remotely since 2010, and prior to launching RNT, one of our biggest frustrations was the lack of concise and effective exercise demonstration videos.
+I’ve been training individuals remotely since 2010, and prior to launching RNT, one of our biggest frustrations was the lack of concise and effective exercise demonstration videos.

-If you’re stuck on what an exercise is, or what the ideal form is, a YouTube search typically brings two types of videos.
-The first would be a 10 minute documentary on how to perform a biceps curl, while the other would be just a random set filmed from someone’s workout.
+If you’re stuck on what an exercise entails, or what the ideal form should look like; a YouTube search typically brings up two types of videos.
+The first would be a 10 minute documentary on how to perform a biceps curl, while the other would be just a random set filmed off someone’s workout.

 No one has time for the former, and the latter doesn’t provide much value.
 Which is why when setting up RNT, we wanted to create an exercise library where each video could provide the main takeaways within 30 to 45 seconds.
 Nothing had been done like this before, and I really believe it’s been a game changer for our clients.

 Each exercise is filmed from two different angles, and with each video, there are three main cues to take into account when performing them.
 Nothing overly complicated, just simple, easily applicable information to help optimise exercise execution in the gym.

 The hardest part of online training is the ability to monitor a client’s technique in real time.
 However, the combination of our exercise library, video feedback and our general content, has made this aspect of online training a lot simpler.

 To continue to educate our members on how to pay attention to the body’s feedback, movement and positioning to different exercise, we have put together a three step process to help our members figure out whether an exercise is working or not.

 The more you can learn this, the better feedback we can receive as coaches to allow us to make any necessary tweaks to the plan.